 - 200A.
-Change the word "compensation" to "composition" (appears to be a typographical error) - cypographical relation Process strike this language as no longer needed: "The first city election under this Charter shall be held on the first Tuesday in November in the year 1991 and in conformity with the Election Law.
+Change the word "compensation" to "composition" (appears to be a typographical error) - 2.00 D. Election Process strike this language as no longer needed: "The first city election under this Charter shall be held on the first Tuesday in November in the year 1991 and in conformity with the Election Law.
 The terms of the officers so elected shall begin on January 1, 1992.
-Thereafter, regular elections shall be held as provided by this Charter, to elect successors to those officers whose terms are about to expire." - 2.04 Strike this language as unneeded: "The Mayor shall submit a yearly planning report to the Council no later than June 1." - 2.14 Timing of Reporting Independent Audit Change from April 30 to June 30.
-2.16C Workshop meeting: More precise language is provided reparring. - 2.16C.
+Thereafter, regular elections shall be held as provided by this Charter, to elect successors to those officers whose terms are about to expire." - 2.04 Strike this language as unneeded: "The Mayor shall submit a yearly planning report to the Council no later than June 1." - \bullet 2.14 Timing of Reporting Independent Audit - Change from April 30 to June 30. - 2.16C.
 Workshop meetings: More precise language is provided regarding procedure for addition of items to the agenda by Council members. - 2.26 Switch to electronic publication of ordinances